01 of 06

 When you are looking for a way to finish the edge of your next embroidery project, a self-fringed edge is both decorative and easy to create.
 And it doesn't even require a sewing machine!

 Hemstitch is what creates this finish.
 It's commonly used in drawn thread embroidery and is very easy to learn.
-So easy, in fact, that you'll soon be looking for more projects to put this process into use.
+It is so easy, in fact, that you'll soon be looking for more projects to put this process into use.

-This type of edging is perfect for making a tablecloth, runner, napkins (such as these with a lavender sprig), coasters, mats (such as these autumn placemats) or as the bottom edge of a wall hanging.
-You can use it to hem all four sides or in combination with other hemming techniques.
+This type of edging is perfect for making a tablecloth, runner, napkins, coasters, mats. or as the bottom edge of a wall hanging.
+You can use it to hem all four sides or in combination with other edging and hemming techniques.

 To make a project with a self-fringing edge, you will need to work with evenweave fabric or a linen that is nearly an evenweave.
 Different weights and threadcount will alter the result, so you may want to test a swatch before committing to a fabric for your embroidery.